markormesher/tedium-chores/generate-taskfile/README.md

 - `imgpush`
   - _per-project tasks_

-Note that `img*` projects do not have a middle per-project level.
+Note that `img*` projects do not have a middle per-language level.